 Step 2: Performing a preliminary maturity assessment

 Every company manages data in one way or another.
 This means that some data management capabilities already exist within the company, even if it does not have a formal data management function in place.
-A preliminary maturity assessment allows for the assessment of existing capabilities and identification of potential gaps.
+A preliminary maturity assessment allows for assessing existing capabilities and identifying potential gaps.

 Step 3: Designing a data (management) strategy and roadmap

-Based on the results of the gap analysis in step 2, a company should identify its strategic vision for data management in the medium- or long-term.
+Based on the gap analysis results in step 2, a company should identify its strategic vision for data management in the medium- or long term.
 The “Orange” DMF identifies a strategy and roadmap as planning documents.

 Step 4: Designing data management capabilities